 Events at the National Veterans Wheelchair Games showcase the remarkable athletic abilities and personal achievements of our nation's Veterans with disabilities, and also highlight the benefits of sports rehabilitative programs.

-Allen is competing in the following events:
+Atkinson is competing in the following events:

 The Games are presented by Paralyzed Veterans of America (Paralyzed Veterans) and the U.S. Department of Veterans Affairs (VA) and are hosted this year by the Keystone Chapter of the Paralyzed Veterans of America and the VA Pittsburgh Healthcare System.
 The Games are funded with help of generous corporate sponsors.